teresafang/pdsnd_github/README.md

 Created on 2/7/2022.

 ### Project Title
-Udacity Programming for Data Science Project 3: Bike Share
+Bike Share Project (Udacity Programming for Data Science)

 ### Description
 This project performs bike share data analysis for chicago, new york, and washington.